psglinux/MS/CMPE-202-SSE/SCFProgram-Proj/README.md

 # CMPE-202 : System Software Engineering Project
 This code is part of the system software engineering course project.
 The goal of this project is to demonstrate
- i. parsing of a certificate file ii.
-Perform static Analysis on the code
+ 1. parsing of a certificate file
+ 2. Perform static Analysis on the code

 ## Parser
 The parser code has 3 part